 By Richards Nzemeke

-The Chairman of AFAN, Roland Brown told the News Agency of Nigeria (NAN) in Port Harcourt on Wednesday that the youths were trained under the “School to Land” programme.
+Mr Sunny Opara, Rivers Chairman of the Union, told the News Agency of Nigeria (NAN) in Port Harcourt on Monday that the Union was soliciting for the cooperation of the military.